Scaless/scaless.github.io/docs/_posts/2021-05-01-Halo-2-BSP-Crash.markdown

 {% include youtubePlayer.html id=page.youtubevideorepro %}

 A faster alternative with access to debugging tools is to just set `next_index` to a value close to the threshold, say 32000.
 This should cause the crash  quickly depending on the load zones in level.

+# Resolution

+Typical players will almost never run into this crash.
+It relies on restarting and running through the level over and over, dozens of times so that the index grows large enough to crash.
+What kind of player would do such a thing?

+Oh right, speedrunners.

+If you're grinding for a good IL time, you will constantly be restarting the level after any mistake.
+This could be dozens or hundreds of attempts in a single session.
+That's why this crash hasn't been more widely reported by the playerbase, they just don't play enough!

+Until this is officially fixed by 343, I have released a code patch to fix this bug.
+The basic gist of the solution is to hook the functions that modify the `p_buffer` table and redirect them to write into a `std::vector` that can dynamically grow to any size.
+The `p_buffer` table is then not used any further.
+While this doesn't solve the underlying issue of poor memory management, it does allow for vastly longer play sessions without crashing.

+[The code for the patch is available here][implemented-fix].

 # Final Thoughts